- Windows Update is vital to keep your OS up to date and running smoothly.

 If the step above did not work follow the lines below

-- Left click or tap on the link posted below to download troubleshooting app.
+- Left-click or tap on the link posted below to download the troubleshooting app.

 - After the download has finished, go to the directory where you saved it and double click the executable file.

 - Install it and follow the instructions on the screen to finish the troubleshooting process.